Frequently Asked Questions

 It is a site we have all walked or driven by many times, in a wonderful location between Union Corners and Schenk’s Corners at 2048/2100 Winnebago Street, and currently home to Winnebago Studios, Madison Circus Space, Sector 67, and Dr. Sax.

 Accipiter Properties has secured both temporary and permanent space for artists from Winnebago Studios to use during the construction process — and will be including 9 artist studios within the cohousing building.
 Accipiter is also collaborating with Madison Circus Space on building a new (and much bigger) home for them right next door.
-Sector 67 is in finalizing work on their new home on Corry Street.
+Sector 67 has moved to its own space on Corry Street just a few blocks away.
 Ford’s Gym will not be affected by the development project — and the gym’s members will benefit from improved parking.

 The CohoMadison development team consists of project manager Greg Rosenberg, architect Jim Glueck, and attorney David Sparer.
 The Accipiter Properties team consists of John Young and Adam Chern.